kfoozminus/cheatsheets/kubernetes.md

 ### Plugin mechanism
   - CCM uses Go interfaces to allow implementations from any cloud to be plugged in.
   - it uses the CloudProvider Interface defined [here](https://github.com/kubernetes/cloud-provider/blob/9b77dc1c384685cb732b3025ed5689dd597a5971/cloud.go#L42-L62) (UJenny)
+  - the implementations of four shared controllers above and shared cloudprovider interface (and some other things) will stayRather than specifying the current desired state of all replicas, pod templates are like cookie cutters.
+Once a cookie has been cut, the cookie has no relationship to the cutter.
+There is no “quantum entanglement”.
+Subsequent changes to the template or even switching to a new template has no direct effect on the pods already created.
+Similarly, pods created by a replication controller may subsequently be updated directly.
+This is in deliberate contrast to pods, which do specify the current desired state of all containers belonging to the pod.
+This approach radically simplifies system semantics and increases the flexibility of the primitive.
+  -
-  - the implementations of four shared controllers above and shared cloudprovider interface (and some other things) will stay in k8s core.
+  - in k8s core.
   - implementation specific to cloud providers will be built outside of the core and implement interfaces defined in the core